-Terry Foppe has 38 years of experience in nuclear and chemical hazard analysis, chemical process safety management, fire protection engineering and occupational safety and health.
-Most of that time (30 years) has been supporting non-reactor nuclear safety basis development or approvals across the U.S. Department of Energy (DOE) nuclear weapons complex, including hazards and accident analysis, facility hazard categorization, qualitative and quantitative risk assessments and documented safety analyses and technical safety requirements to define safe operating limits and controls.
+Terry Foppe has over thirty-eight years of experience in nuclear and chemical hazard analysis, chemical process safety management, fire protection engineering and occupational safety and health.
+Most of that time (thirty years) has been supporting non-reactor nuclear safety basis development or approvals across the U.S. Department of Energy (DOE) nuclear weapons complex, including hazards and accident analysis, facility hazard categorization, qualitative and quantitative risk assessments and documented safety analyses and technical safety requirements to define safe operating limits and controls.

 Mr. Foppe has thirty years of total safety analysis and risk assessment experience supporting the operating contractors and the DOE for the development and approval of safety basis documents for nuclear weapons production, plutonium residue stabilization, interim storage of special nuclear materials, transuranic (TRU) and low level waste, deactivation and decommissioning and environmental restoration.
 He has provided nuclear safety design guidance for new and major modifications to plutonium processing and storage facilities, TRU waste and low level waste facilities.
 He has contributed as an author, team member, team leader, subcontract task lead and peer reviewer to numerous unclassified and classified, substantial-effort safety analyses and risk assessments.